Agriculture investment

 Danielle Harris, CAIA, AFM

-Danielle is responsible for sourcing permanent crop properties throughout California.
-In this role, she sources, underwrites, negotiates, performs due diligence, and closes agriculture investment opportunities.
-Previously, Danielle was a senior transaction manager supporting the row and permanent crop acquisition efforts across the United States and Canada, as well as vertically integrated opportunities in South America.
-Danielle served as operations manager for the agriculture farm management team from 2013 to 2016.
+Danielle leads the firm’s farmland acquisition and divestiture programs in North America.
+In this role, she manages a team that focuses on sourcing and disposing of farmland investment opportunities, managing the due diligence and escrow process and developing strategic alliance opportunities.
+She also serves on the Agriculture Investment Committee.
+Previously, Danielle directed acquisitions in the Pacific West, which involved sourcing permanent crop properties throughout California.
+Before that, she was a senior transaction manager supporting the row and permanent crop acquisition efforts across the United States and Canada, as well as vertically integrated opportunities in South America.
+Danielle served as operations manager for the agriculture farmland management team from 2013 to 2016.
 Prior to that, Danielle was an analyst in Manulife’s Real Estate Finance Group.
+Danielle is also a Chartered Alternative Investment Analyst (“CAIA”) Charterholder and has earned the AFM designation from the American Society of Farm Managers and Rural Appraisers.

 - Education: B.S., Business Administration, Northeastern University; M.B.A., Boston College